dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

-bundled platform wheels, release smoke should also require `doctor.platform.executable_bundled == true`, run the packaged executable version probe, start the sidecar without `--executable`, and run `--hermetic-sidecar-smoke`.
+bundled platform wheels, release smoke should also require `doctor.platform.executable_bundled == true`, run the packaged executable version probe, start the sidecar without `--executable`, and run `--hermetic-sidecar-smoke` plus `--default-routing-sidecar-smoke`.
 Use `--live-sidecar-smoke` separately when the operator intentionally wants to include external HistData.com availability and URL-validation coverage.